mattbellis/PHYS-3330/raw-content/lab7-raw.md

 $$V_{GS} = \frac{R_{GS}}{R_p}V_\text{supply}$$

 The potentiometer then simply sets the gate-source voltage, giving you a way of controlling it through a dial.
 The load (with resistance $R_L$) will have current $I_D$ run through it depending on the dial position.
 This will lead to a voltage drop, such that the voltage at the drain (and therefore $V_{DS}$) is less than $V_\text{supply}$.
 This idea should be familiar from the BJT analysis you did.

+The circuit in Figure @fig:mosfet-cir is a way of adding physical control for the gate-source voltage $V_{GS}$.
+You already simulated this circuit (see Figure @fig:mosfetspice), where you applied a DC sweep to the $V_{GS}$.
+In that case, the DC sweep acted as the dial of the potentiometer.

 ### Question {#sec:7.3}